 Gravity have become quite popular since they filter almost as fast and pumps with little work required.
 The downside is that you need a large contain to hold “dirty” water.
 Originally gravity filters were mostly home-make or very heavy systems designed for base camps.
 A number of companies sell purpose designed gravity filters that are appropriate for backpacking including the Platypus Gravity Works, MSR Autoflow and Katadyn Basecamp.
 I like the feeder for the Platypus, but I think the clean reserve is less than ideal.
 The Platypus Water Tank is much better because it can sit on the ground with the opening toward the top.

-These days water filters are very popular because you can drink the water you pump immediately, they are simple to use, they are effective at removing biological contamination, and those with charcoal elements will also remove some chemicals and improve water taste.
+Pump based water filters used to be the go-to water systems.
+They are very well suited to situations when water hard to access, like in very shallow pools.
+They are effective, long lasting, and some have charcoal elements which will remove some chemicals and improve water taste.
 Filters tend not to catastrophically fail, but as the age they can filter 4x slower than a new filter.
 If you use a filter when the nights get below freezing, make sure to either fully drain your water filter, or keep it warm so it doesn’t freeze.
 Filters are particularly useful if you are in locations which are hot and have few sources of water.
 You can “camel up”, drink as much water as you can at the source so you don’t have to carry it.
 There are lots of filter options.

 Recently, a number of products have come to market that use UV light to purify water.
 The most popular are the Aqua Star and the SteriPEN which is now owned by Katadyn.
 The nice thing about the using UV light is it will purify reasonable clear water in something like 60 seconds.
 Just scoop up the water and turn on the UV source.
 When the water is cool and good tasting, this can be quite the treat.
 The downside of the UV systems are that they don’t work well with cloudy water, and the systems is prone to fail, particularly in colder conditions.
 It you decide to use a UV system, bring a a backup system.
 Most UV systems needs a wide mouth container so the typical Playtpus bladders don’t work with it.